mazore/gerrymandering/README.md

 ## Roadmap & Contributing
 You can find a todo list at the top of the `root.py` file.
 I am always trying to make the program faster and better at gerrymandering.
 By doing this, we can get to the ideal gerrymandered state faster, and scale up the grids and district sizes.
 You can measure how good the program is in a given version using [testing](##testing).
-Other things on the road map are making a UI, porting to website(?), >2 parties support (can be found in todo in `root.py`).
+Other things on the roadmap (can be found in todo in `root.py`) are making a UI, porting to website(?), >2 parties support, making people's parties more clumped together to resemble reality better.
 PR's, feedback, and general insight are much appreciated.

+## Testing
+Run `python tests.py`.
+This runs two simulations, one that figures out how much time is spent doing swaps (see [Swapping](###swapping)) called avg_time, and another that takes the average score after a certain number of swaps called avg_score.
+It also prints the parameters used to run each of these simulations, set in file `tests.py`.
+These results can be compared with other versions, and the most recent results for the current version are at the bottom of this file.
+Keep in mind that the avg_time varies greatly different machines.

 ## Test results for this version
 ```